-Teen girl shot, killed inside Apex home, deputies say
+17-year-old girl shot, killed inside Apex home, deputies say

 Deputies arrived at a home on Copperhead Road, which is located just south of US-1 near Friendship Road, around 2:30 a.m.
 Thursday.

-Inside the home they found the girl lying on the floor with gunshot wounds.
-She was rushed to the hospital, but did not survive.
+Inside the home they found the girl lying on the floor with multiple gunshot wounds.
+She was rushed to WakeMed, but did not survive.

 Deputies said other family members were inside the home when the shooting happened.
 They called 911.

-Deputies are searching for a person of interest in the case.
+Deputies say they have identified a person of interest in the case.
 They have not released the identity of that person.

 Stay with ABC11 as we gather more details about this investigation.